-8 Smart Ways to Set Baby Up for a Healthy Future
+6 Smart Ways to Set Baby Up for a Healthy Future

-While no one is saying you should hand baby to someone with the flu, going overboard with cleanliness might actually hurt his immune system in the long run.
+While no one is saying you should hand baby to someone with the flu, going overboard with cleanliness might actually hurt your little one’s immune system in the long run.
 There’s mounting evidence that a hyper-sanitized childhood may be partly to blame for the rise in allergies and asthma.
 Researchers think early exposure to germs can teach an infant’s developing immune system to recognize and fend off the germs later on.

 Likewise, studies have found that kids who attend day care—and are therefore exposed to their little buddies’ boogers and other germs—may get more respiratory and ear infections than those cared for at home, but they are less likely to come down with these ailments once they start elementary school.
 Even bugs that go for the gut can be linked to allergies and asthma.
-In one study, preschoolers who tested positive for H. pylori (a bacterium linked to ulcers that lives in the stomach lining of about half of all people) were less likely to suffer from the itchy skin condition eczema.
-In another study, the presence of H. pylori in the stomach was linked to a lower risk of childhood asthma.
+In one study, children who tested positive for H. pylori (a bacterium linked to ulcers that lives in the stomach lining of about half of all people) were less likely to suffer from the itchy skin condition eczema.
+In another study), the presence of H. pylori in the stomach was linked to a lower risk of childhood asthma.

-While it can be tempting to just let Elmo sing the ABCs to distract your teething baby, it’s best to avoid screens until she’s 18 months.
-Any younger than that, and not only is she not actually learning anything from watching videos, studies show that doing so could be associated with slower language development, as well as lower scores on tests of cognition and reading readiness.
+While it can be tempting to just let Elmo sing the ABCs to distract your teething baby, it’s best to avoid screens until 18 months.
+Any younger than that, and not only is your child not actually learning anything from watching videos, studies show that doing so could be associated with slower language development, as well as lower scores on tests of cognition and reading readiness.
 (Exceptions: FaceTime, Skype and other visual phone calls, which foster real connections with loved ones.)

 It seems everyone is talking about plastic these days—especially when products contain BPA (aka the chemical Bisphenol A).
-Reams of studies have shown its effects on the endocrine functions in animals, which can lead to a host of issues from interfering with immune function and an increased risk of cancer to behavioral problems later in life.
+Reams of studies have shown its effects on the endocrine functions in animals, which can lead to a host of issues, from interfering with immune function and an increased risk of cancer to behavioral problems later in life.
 The endocrine system is responsible for hormone regulation: If it isn’t functioning properly, it can cause problems with weight, bone health and energy levels.